 How Adult Stem Cells Work in the Body

-Singer is a New York stem cell doctor who uses adult adipose fat stem cell therapy to treat a range of health conditions, including those caused by aging, such as arthritis and Alzheimer’s disease.
+Dr. Joel Singer is a New York physician who uses personal cell therapy to treat a range of health conditions, including those caused by aging, such as arthritis and Alzheimer’s disease.

-When stem cells are needed, the body puts out growth factor chemical messages to wake them from their sleeping state.
+When personal cells are needed, the body puts out growth factor chemical messages to wake them from their sleeping state.